jacobcolyvan/spotify-metadata/README.md

 Conversion of a previous project in Vanilla JS to React, styled using Material-UI.
 The original project can be found in the project branch called ```vanilla-javascript```. <br>

 It is built with React, and styled using Material-UI.
-Requests are done using axios, and Spotify-authorisation is done completely client-side using the Client Credentials Authorisation Flow.
+Requests are done using axios, and Spotify-authorisation is done completely client-side using the <a href='https://developer.spotify.com/documentation/general/guides/authorization-guide/'>Client Credentials Authorisation Flow</a>.

 <hr>